 The gradual development of the product also allowed us the time for research.
 Third party researchers have measured the effects of the Dreampad on various groups, including ADHD, Autism, PTSD, seniors and adults with stress-related sleep challenges.
 Some of these were formal studies intended for publication, some were less formal pilot studies.
 In all cases, the results were powerful indications of the Dreampad’s unique impact on relaxation and sleep.

 We continue to learn more about how and who this unique technology can help.
 Send us your feedback and suggestions.
 Team Dreampad reviews research proposals as well as requests from non-profits supporting those in need of less stress and a good night’s sleep.

 P.S.
 If you are interested in Dreampad’s use of music for therapeutic purposes, you might also be interested in our parent company, Integrated Listening Systems (iLs). iLs released the first music and movement program for improving brain function in 2007.
 Since that time, iLs has trained over 9,000 therapists in more than 30 countries, including therapy teams from Stanford, Harvard, and Duke pediatric hospitals. iLs programs are implemented in both clinic and home, and are applied to help children with learning and developmental difficulties as well as adults trying to say sharp as they age.

 Sleep is at the core of everything we do.
 Our mission is to help people relax and get the sleep they need to be their best every day.

-In this age when stress and sleep are such vital topics, we are motivated by the fact that we have a unique potential to help.
 We strive to support organizations and individuals whose focus is improving health by alleviating stress and improving sleep; these include women’s shelters, trauma relief, war veteran groups, autism and sensory processing disorder organizations.